vanraak/lab/README.md

 # Business Lab & Professional Skills

 Welcome to the Business Lab & Professional Skills GitHub repository.
-This repository contains the materials for Lecture 1 and the accompanying Tutorial 1 of the course.
+This repository contains the materials for Lecture 1, the accompanying Tutorial 1, and the mock exam of the course.

 ## About the course: